 Dear Alumni & Friends,

-As you know, we launched our ambitious five-year Campaign for Columbia Law in 2017.
-I am pleased to report that, to date, we have raised nearly two-thirds of our $300 million goal, from more than 11,000 donors, to support faculty and students, expand our experiential curriculum, reimagine our library, and grow our Annual Fund.
-And, I assure you, students and faculty already feel the campaign’s impact across campus.
-Here are just some of the highlights.
+These funds have been indispensable, as are all gifts in support of our ambitious, five-year Campaign for Columbia Law, launched in 2017.
+I am pleased to report that, to date, we have raised over two-thirds of our $300 million goal, from more than 11,600 donors, to support faculty and students, expand our experiential curriculum, and bolster our Annual Fund.
+Students and faculty alike continue to benefit from the campaign’s success, especially during this time.

-In the pages that follow, we are pleased to share a glimpse of our year at Columbia Law School, including campaign successes, a profile of our fall 2019 entering J.D. class, and voices of some of the faculty and students who benefit enormously from your generosity.
-Your support and engagement make all of our progress possible.
-I thank you and look forward to our ongoing partnership.
+In the pages that follow, we are pleased to share a glimpse of our unusual year at Columbia Law School, including virtual Reunion, campaign successes, a profile of our fall 2020 entering J.D. class, and the voices of some of the faculty and students who have benefited from your generosity.
+Indeed, it is because of your support and engagement that all of our progress—and pivots—are possible.
+Thank you for your continued support, and I look forward to our ongoing partnership, no matter what the next fiscal year may bring.